• Skip to secondary menu

 How to Build a Cabinet Door

-I primed and painted to match the rest of the kitchen cabinets in Pure White by Sherwin Williams and it was good to go!
+I primed and painted it to match the rest of the kitchen cabinets in Pure White by Sherwin Williams and it was good to go!
 I used the same inexpensive cabinet pulls from EBAY as well!

 Building a cabinet Above the Fridge - kitchen renovation